The India-Nepal border crossing – all the information on how to cross the border by land from Gorakhpur to Sonauli and the other crossing points.

+The India-Nepal border crossing via Gorakhpur is one of the several crossing points across the border.
+And crossing the border by land is as flexible as entering your neighbour’s home!
+Especially for Indians!
 From India, this border can be easily reached from Gorakhpur (in Uttar Pradesh) in 3 hours (by bus).
 This travel guide solely focuses on getting from Gorakhpur to Sonauli to cross into Nepal.

 India to Nepal – it really was my intended dream, especially to cross the border by land.
 The crossing calls for another celebration – getting my feet wet in crossing to an international land.
 A few months back, my failed attempts to get to Nepal only kept me going, to fulfill my vision of the White Monastery.

-While I was in Dharchula on Panchachuli Base Camp Trek, I was granted permission to step out onto the Nepal side of the India-Nepal border for an hour.
+While I was in Dharchula on Panchachuli Base Camp Trek, I was granted permission to step out onto the Nepal side for an hour.
 Our backpacks and everything else had to be deposited with the border security guards, and the Kali River, which divides these two countries, was rather a serene companion.
 Within that time-bound one hour, the yellow muddy water caught my eyes, and the yak hair hanging at shops whispered the remedy of it all – I am soon coming back to Nepal!

 From the variegated culture of the Terai region of Nepal to the more definite territories of the Himalayas, Nepal divulged both its skin-deep beauty and the beast.
 Annapurna Base Camp Trek set me out to the fickle game of fog, while the thunderstorm at Australian Camp tried to fly my tent off from the edge of the mountain.
 So much happened ever since I crossed the India-Nepal border by land!

-How to Reach the Border from Gorakhpur
+How to Reach the Nepal Border from Gorakhpur

-• Sonauli Border in Maharajganj district (Uttar Pradesh)
+- Sonauli Border in Maharajganj district (Uttar Pradesh)

-• Raxaul in the East Champaran district of Bihar – Birgunj (This is known as the ’Gateway of Nepal’)
+- Raxaul in the East Champaran district of Bihar – Birgunj (This is known as the ’Gateway of Nepal’)

-• Jhulaghat in Pithoragarh district, Uttarakhand, India – Mahakali in Baitadi district, Nepal
+- Jhulaghat in Pithoragarh district, Uttarakhand, India – Mahakali in Baitadi district, Nepal

-• Panitanki in Darjeeling, West Bengal – Kakarbhitta
+- Panitanki in Darjeeling, West Bengal – Kakarbhitta

 Also read – Patan – The Age-Old Buddhist Town in Nepal